Nabajyotighosh/FACELOCKING-DOOR-USING-PYTHON-AND-ARDUINO-PROGRAMING/README.md

 <h1>Welcome to Nabjyoti's GitHub Page</h1>
 ->>The project has been made to make door more protective.

-->>User can use their face to unlock the door.
+->>User can use their face to unlock the door

 ->>It can be used smoothly